 Intergenerational learning activities have to be implemented in all phases, in the means specified above, in order to ensure intergenerational skill and experience sharing.
+The same is true for motivation boosting activities.

 Social Innovation Hub (SIH) staff should be able to support and guide Social Innovation Hub (SIH) beneficiaries during the whole process, regardless of the format (lectures, mentoring or consulting) of the services, at the basic and general level.